MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 The app is ready to be deployed to Azure.
 Visual Studio can create an Azure App Service and deploy your application in a single workflow.

 1. Make sure the app is stopped and builds successfully.
-1. In Visual Studio solution explorer, right select on the top level project node and select **Publish**.
+1. In Visual Studio solution explorer, right select on the top-level project node and select **Publish**.
 1. In the publishing dialog, select **Azure** as the deployment target, and then select **Next**.
 1. For the specific target, select **Azure App Service (Windows)**, and then select **Next**.
 1. Select the green **+** icon to create a new App Service to deploy to and enter the following values: